horaklukas/modeler/README.md

 * <s>fix the problem of uncomplete relation when table is at bottom of canvas
 </s> _probably happens, when size of canvas changes, eg. when resizing Chrome
  developer console_
-* <s>get the relation between tables broken instead of straight</s>
+* get the relation between tables broken instead of straight - this maybe won't be required
-* "selfish relation" is relation from table to the same table

 ### Dialogs

 #### Table dialog
-* fix propagating name of table to relation model if table name change
 * make columns creted by relation not deletable and editable (only name can
 * change)